sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ### Step 2.2 Insert Foreign Keys Constraints

-In this step we will test foreign Keys constraint.
+In this step we will test foreign key constraint.
-First, we will try to insert a new record to table ORDER_HEADER with none exist truck id.
+First, we will try to insert a new record to table ORDER_HEADER with non existing truck id.
 It is expected that the insert statement would fail since we will violate the TRUCK table foreign key constraint.

 ```sql